The Good Place - Season 1

 Technical: 5/5

 The show employs one of my favorite setups: an exploration of the afterlife and the delicious meta that comes with it (looking at you, Dead Like Me).
-The ethical quandaries and whimsical magical surrealism that infuse Schur’s latest creation is catnip for anyone who likes their sitcom laughs alongside more than the mundanities of grounded, everyday life.
+The ethical quandaries and whimsical magical surrealism that infuse Schur’s latest creation is catnip for anyone who likes their sitcom chuckles alongside more than the mundanities of grounded, everyday life.

 However, it is precisely this out-of-the-box concept that turns off some viewers.
 A stroll through Metacritic turns up such quotes as “It was the most insane thing I have seen on television,” or “The entire premise is lost on me.”
 I guess if giant, flying cocktail shrimps aren’t your thing, they just aren’t your thing.